Endodontist Huntsville AL

 A root canal is a part of the anatomy of your tooth.
 It's a small canal within your tooth root that allows the nerve to pass through into the tooth.

-Sometimes, the root canal can become infected.
-Because of the proximity to the nerve, it's not hard to see why infection in the root canal is so painful! \
+Sometimes, the root canal can become infected and cause a dental abscess.
+Because of the proximity to the nerve, it's not hard to see why infection in the root canal is so painful!

 Without treatment, the infection could spread to other teeth or even turn into a systemic infection.
 This is why it's important to notify our Huntsville dental office right away if you are in pain.